-A "registered learnership agreement" as defined in section 12H(1) comprises an agreement registered in accordance with the Skills Development Act and entered into between the learner and the employer before 1 April 2022.
+A "registered learnership agreement" as defined in section 12H(1) comprises an agreement registered in accordance with the Skills Development Act and entered into between the learner and the employer before 1 April 2027.

-The reference to "apprenticeships" was removed with effect from 1 January 2013.
-However, this does not mean that apprenticeships are no longer provided for by the section.
 The definition of "learner" in section 12H refers to a "learner" as defined in the Skills Development Act.
-Section 1 of the Skills Development Act defines a "learner" as including an apprentice.
+Section 1 of the Skills Development Act defines a "learner" as including an apprentice, therefore, section 12H does include apprenticeships.

-Until 31 December 2012, the deduction was available only to those learnership agreements which had been officially registered with a SETA.
-In practice registrations were always delayed because of a variety of reasons which would then negatively affect the deduction.
-This problem has been rectified by the introduction of section $12H(2)(c)^{10}$ and $(2A)(c)^{11}$ which provide that any learnership agreement which has not been registered from the inception of the agreement will be deemed to have been registered on the date it was entered into, provided it is registered within 12 months after the last day of the employer's year of assessment.
+Under section 12H(2)(c) and (2A)(c), any learnership agreement which has not been registered from the inception of the agreement will be deemed to have been registered on the date it was entered into, provided it is registered within 12 months after the last day of the employer's year of assessment.